SurrealPartisan/shiofaioth/README.md

 * Example 1 (infinitive verb): "Mie xae-puedaen-heui naiet *silaif*.", "I can't sleep."
 * Example 2 (infinitive as a noun): "Dui loucion xae-ecoi-paoi *hai doia* miem-ka.", "The explosion was my doing."

 Participles are adjectives/adverbs formed from verbs with derivational suffixes.
-There are three types of participles in Shiofaioth: the active or nominative participle (suffix "-(i)fa"), and two passive participles, one accusative (suffix "-(i)tafa") and the other dative (suffix "-(i)mafa").
+There are six types of participles in Shiofaioth in two categories.
+In the category of realis participles, the active or nominative participle (suffix "-(i)fa"), and two passive participles, one accusative (suffix "-(i)tafa") and the other dative (suffix "-(i)mafa").
+Similarly, the category of potential participles has corresponding types: the active or nominative participle (suffix "-(i)la"), and two passive participles, one accusative (suffix "-(i)tala") and the other dative (suffix "-(i)mala").
 The initial i of the suffixes will be included if the verb eds in a consonant.
+The realis participles describe actual events, whereas the potential participles describe possibility, similarly to english suffix -able.
 Similarly to verbs, participles are not inflected for tense, but can take adverbs describing the timing.
 Participles can have direct or indirect objects describing them, in accusative and dative, respectively.
+Like all adjectives, also participles can be used as nouns.
-* Example 1 (nominative participle): "ui moer baileifa", "a dancing man"
+* Example 1 (nominative realis participle): "ui moer baileifa", "a dancing man"
-* Example 2 (accusative participle): "ai cou baileitafa", "a show that is performed by dancing"
+* Example 2 (accusative realis participle): "ai cou baileitafa", "a show that is performed by dancing"
-* Example 3 (dative participle): "ui nais baileimafa", "a woman for whom a dance is performed"
+* Example 3 (dative realis participle): "ui nais baileimafa", "a woman for whom a dance is performed"
+* Example 4 (nominative potential participle) "ui huomo opiadaela", "a person who can teach"
+* Example 5 (accusative potential participle) "ui bauenitala soil", "farmable land"
+* Example 6 (dative potential participle) "ei kietab ausoamala", "a believable book"
+* Example 7 (dative potential participle with a direct object) "ui koira xiefenimala ein boun", "a dog to whom bones can be given"
-* Example 4 (past participle): "ei leip xaititafa aikai mas", "a bread that has been eaten"
+* Example 8 (past participle): "ei leip xaititafa aikai mas", "a bread that has been eaten"
-* Example 5 (present participle): "ei leip xaititafa aura", "a bread that is being eaten"
+* Example 9 (present participle): "ei leip xaititafa aura", "a bread that is being eaten"
-* Example 6 (future participle): "ei leip xaititafa muoehaei mas", "a bread that will be eaten"
+* Example 10 (future participle): "ei leip xaititafa muoehaei mas", "a bread that will be eaten"

 #### Causative
 A verbs meaning can be changed from "to do something" to "to cause someone/somehing to do something" by adding the suffix "-(e)dae" (the initial e is omitted if the verb stem ends in a vowel).
 If the original verb is intransitive (or copular), its subject becomes the direct object of the causative verb, taking the accusative case.
 If the original verb is transitive, its subject will take the dative form in the new sentence.
 In case the transitive verb is specifically ditransitive, there may be two different dative phrases in the sentence.
 If it isn't clear from the context which one is the original subject, it should come earlier in the sentence than the indirect object.
 The mood, evidentiality and voluntariness of the causative verb refer to the causation, not to the original verb.